 Places like the U.S. and the European Union have recently stiffened rules and regulations regarding the types of toxic metals electronics manufacturers can use in their products.
 However, items like old CRT monitors and older TVs still contain levels of lead and other toxic substances.
 So, it’s obviously not a good idea to start your own backyard e-cycling program.

-You can Still Profit from Old, Broken Electronics
+You can Still Cash In from Old, Broken Electronics

 It may be too unsafe for you to extract the gold and silver from your own broken and unused electronics, but you can still profit from them.
 Check out the resources below to find a place to safely recycle your old electronics while making a few bucks in the process: